laksh2005/Recommenda/README.md

-# CineSuggest - Movie Recommendation System
+# Reccomenda - Movie Recommendation System

 A movie recommendation system using collaborative filtering techniques (KNN and SVD) built with the MovieLens dataset.